In a Nutshell

-This is the website for computer science project courses – COSC 3P99 and 4F90.
-The intent of these courses is to help prepare you for future large scale projects; both in terms of workplace as well as those considering a Masters degree.
+- This is the webpage for computer science project courses – COSC 3P99 and 4F90.
+The intent of these courses is to help prepare students for future large-scale projects, both in terms of the workplace as well as those considering graduate studies.

 These notes refer to the organization and evaluation of COSC 3P99 and 4F90, being the half-credit and the full-credit project courses for individual students, correspondingly.
-One of the purposes of the project courses is to assess whether a senior student can work independently towards the delivery of a major piece of work.
-Each project is supervised by one faculty member (‘the supervisor’) from the Department of Computer Science and requires the on-going production and submission of written work.
-It culminates in the submission of the final documents, with an oral presentation to the thesis examining committee, and interested students and staff (this is optional for 3P99 projects).
-Optionally, there may be a second, external supervisor from another department at Brock.
+One of the purposes of the project courses is to assess whether a senior student can work independently toward the delivery of a major piece of work.
+Each project is supervised by one faculty member (‘the supervisor’) from the Department of Computer Science and requires the ongoing production and submission of written work.
+It culminates in the submission of the final documents, with an oral presentation to the thesis examining committee and interested students and staff (this is optional for 3P99 projects).
+Optionally, there may be a second external supervisor from another department at Brock.
 Students taking or intending to take COSC 3P99 and 4F90 courses are strongly encouraged to attend the departmental seminars.
-This will facilitate the selection of a proper career path in general, and of a suitable project topic in particular.
+This will facilitate the selection of a proper career path in general and a suitable project topic in particular.
 In order to further their career goals, students are strongly encouraged to propose their own project topics in consultation with a potential supervisor.

 2. Project Selection

 Occasionally, projects can be proposed and supervised by faculty or individuals outside of the Computer Science department.
-These projects should be written up as a proposal (see below) and circulated for department approval.
 A computer science faculty member must be willing to be a co-supervisor before the project can proceed.